Data from Auckland PHO Annual Report 2022

-Auckland PHO is a Primary Health Organisation (PHO) operating within Auckland City and is one of five PHOs who are part of the Auckland District Health Board.
+Auckland PHO is a Primary Health Organisation (PHO) operating within Auckland City and is one of five PHOs who are part of the Te Whatu Ora Te Toka Tumai Region.

 Auckland PHO funds and co-ordinates services, provides resources and expertise for practices and delivers some specialised primary healthcare services.
-First level primary healthcare is provided by 23 General Practices with 70 GPs and 50 Practice Nurses who service 64,000 enrolled patients throughout central Auckland in Auckland City, Avondale, Mt Roskill, Mt Albert, Meadowbank, Grey Lynn, Great Barrier and Waiheke Island.
+First level primary healthcare is provided by 26 General Practices with 98 GPs, 5 Nurse Practitioners and 62 Practice Nurses who service 63,520 enrolled patients (data from Auckland PHO Annual Report 2022) throughout central Auckland in Auckland City, Avondale, Mt Roskill, Mt Albert, Meadowbank, Grey Lynn, Great Barrier Island, and Waiheke Island.

 The PHO has responsibility for ensuring that current challenges in community healthcare are being met.
 These challenges include child and adolescent health, immunisation, mental health and long term conditions such as diabetes and cardiovascular/heart disease.

 What is a Primary Health Organisation (PHO)?